How to Analyze Your Games to Improve Your Opening Repertoire

 Mistake 1: Trusting engines without understanding plans.
 Players often import engine top moves without grasping ideas or plans, then collapse after small deviations or transpositions.

 Solution: First study annotated master games in your line, noting plans, pawn breaks, and piece placement.
-Use engines afterward to verify and catch tactics, as Path to Chess Mastery advises.
+Use engines afterward to verify and catch tactics.

 Mistake 2: Ignoring the middlegame.
 Memorizing 20 moves means little if you do not know model endgames, typical exchanges, and standard maneuvers from your structure.